MicrosoftDocs/azure-docs/articles/postgresql/flexible-server/concepts-compute-storage.md

 > [!NOTE]
-> Wherever Near Zero Downtime Scaling process does not work due to below listed limitation regular scaling is performed.
+> Near Zero Downtime Scaling process is performed wherever possible but if it can switch to regular scaling if below limitations are encountered.

 #### Limitations